Last updated on

 Popularity of the dual vocational training scheme lies in its hands-on approach to learning the profession.
 Trainees typically spend two days a week at a vocational school and three days at work in the employing company where they promptly apply theoretical knowledge acquired at school in practice.
 In addition to mastering their profession, trainees also gain a very good understanding of the company’s processes and get to know its people.
 This all makes them ideal candidates for the job they have been trained for.
 The companies providing vocational training value their specific knowledge of the job and the environment and usually offer them a permanent well-paid position at the end of the training programme, knowing they are employing the right person.

 Germany badly needs skilled foreign workforce to replace its retiring ‘baby boomer’ generation and so is relaxing its immigration rules for non EU/EFTA citizens.
-Since the introduction of the Skilled Immigration Act in March 2020, it is not just foreign academics from non EU/EFTA countries but also those with vocational qualifications who enjoy easier access to the German job market, especially if they have completed vocational training in Germany.
+Since the introduction of the Skilled Immigration Act in March 2020 and, especially, since its latest refinements (*) that came into effect between November 2023 and June 2024, it is not just foreign academics from non EU/EFTA countries but also those with vocational qualifications who enjoy easier access to the German job market, especially if they have completed vocational training in Germany.
 The German government is actively promoting the German dual vocational training programmes abroad, encouraging young foreigners to move to Germany for training.
-Foreigners from non EU/EFTA countries who successfully complete a vocational training programme in Germany gain unrestricted access to the German labour market for the jobs they are qualified for.
+Foreigners from non EU/EFTA countries who successfully complete a vocational training programme in Germany gain unrestricted access to the German labour market for all qualified jobs.

-* Please note that Germany is currently reforming its immigration law to make itself a more attractive destination for foreign workforce from third countries, including trainees.
-For example, the age limit for a visa for apprenticeship seekers will be raised to 35 years, a minimum German proficiency will be lowered to B1, a priority check will be abandoned, while foreign trainees will be allowed to work 20 hours a week in a second job instead of the previous 10 hours.
-For more information on the changes check out the new Skilled Immigration Act.
+* As a matter of fact, the chief aim of recent reforms of the immigration law is to make Germany a more attractive destination for skilled foreign workforce from third countries, including trainees.
+As regards trainees, the age limit for a visa for apprenticeship seekers was raised to 35 years and the maximum duration of a visa was extended to 9 months, a minimum German proficiency requirement was lowered to B1, a priority check was abandoned, while foreign trainees are now allowed to work 20 hours a week in a second job instead of the previous 10 hours.
+In addition, once the foreign trainees have completed their training programme they can stay in Germany for job-hunting for 18 months instead of previous 12.
+For more information on these recent changes check out the new Skilled Immigration Act.

 1. Vocational Training within the German Education System